 As soon as you arrive in Mbale, you’ll notice Wanale ridge forming a grand backdrop to the entire town.
 When I was younger, I used to think Wanale was actually Mountain Elgon in its entirety only to discover that she’s simply one of the ridges, part of the vast and massive mountain range.

 My original plan was to spend the four days of Easter with a group of people climbing this mysterious mountain up to the highest peak (Wagagai).
 That didn’t work out (I write about it here) and I ended up having a great time enjoying the festivities with family in Mbale.
 Once the holiday activities were over, I convinced my aunt and dad to a Wanale hike on Monday morning before we set off for Kampala.
 The hike was breathtaking and exhilarating all at once.
 Below are my top four reasons why I think you should give it a try.

 1. The views are to die for

-From the moment you start your accent, the views are spectacular.
+From the moment you start your ascent, the views are spectacular.
 The shades of green are endless.
-The ground boasts of lush soil and the vegetation flourishes in response.
+The ground boasts of fertile soil and the vegetation flourishes in response.
 Wanale gave me a whole new appreciation for those undiscovered and “non-advertised’ spectacular parts of Uganda and more specifically, Mbale.
 As I climbed, I was proud to hail from such beauty and to call it home.
 I was in awe, I’m sure you would be too.

 2. You will spot at least five different waterfalls